Fikri-Rouzan/assembly-practice/README.md

-Assembly practice for the final exam of the Organisasi dan Arsitektur Komputer course
+Assembly practice for the final exam of the Organisasi dan Arsitektur Komputer course.